sarthakagrawal927/dev_learning/databases/cmu/lec-05.md

 ### Page directory vs Page Table
 Page directory: Mapping from pageIDs to pageLocations in database files.
 All changes must be recorded to allow DBMS to find on restart.
 Page Table: Mapping from pageIDs to frameIDs (copy of page in buffer pool frames).
-In memory DS, that does not need to be stored on disk.
+In memory, that does not need to be stored on disk.

 ### Allocation Policies
 Global : Make decisions for all active txns, (eg: LRU)